waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## Current Plan
-1. I have realized the battling trainers are not blocking the entire path.
-A clear path exists to the left of them.
+1. I am currently on Route 46.
+My pathfinding tool is now fixed, but my immediate goal is to explore this new route manually to test tile mechanics.
-2. My primary objective is to find Mr. Pokémon's house by proceeding north along this path.
+2. My primary objective is still to find Mr. Pokémon.
+I hypothesize that Route 46 will connect to the northern part of Route 30, bypassing the battling trainers.
 3. I will continue to systematically test new tile mechanics as I encounter them.

+## Guiding Principle: Immediate Action
+As an LLM, I have no concept of 'later'.
+Any task I identify, especially tool maintenance or data management, must be performed in the current turn.
+Deferring actions is a critical failure.

 ## Key NPCs and Locations
 *   **Professor Elm:** Gave me my starter, Vulcan.
 Wants me to find Mr. Pokémon.